TheVishnuKumar/Flashm/README.md

 Methods
 ----------
 1. **invoke**: This method is the entry point to Flashm and calls the Apex methods.
 It has 4 parameters.<br/>
-A: Block Address: Don't use the same name for two different kinds of Apex methods.
+<u>A: Block Address:</u> Don't use the same name for two different kinds of Apex methods.
 Ex: Don't use getAccount as block address for getAccount() and getContact() apex methods.
 As it will store promise of first called method and then return this one only.<br/>
-B: Apex Method: The name of the apex method which is imported.<br/>
+<u>B: Apex Method:</u> The name of the apex method which is imported.<br/>
-C: Parameters: (Optional) Pass the parameters as you want in @AuraEnabled method.<br/>
+<u>C: Parameters:</u> (Optional) Pass the parameters as you want in @AuraEnabled method.<br/>
-D: Force Refresh: (Optional) Accept a boolean value.
+<u>D: Force Refresh:</u> (Optional) Accept a boolean value.
 Default is false.
 If passed true then it always makes the server call instead of checking from the Flashm memory.<br/>

 ```javascript
 //Importing apex method